Libensemble/libensemble/docs/platforms/cori.rst

 ====

 Cori_ is a Cray XC40 located at NERSC, featuring both Intel Haswell and Knights Landing compute nodes.
-It uses the SLURM schedular to submit jobs from login nodes to run on the compute nodes.
+It uses the SLURM scheduler to submit jobs from login nodes to run on the compute nodes.

 Cori does not allow more than one MPI application per compute node.